Scary Seizures And The Zigzagging Journey to Understanding Neurodivergence (Our Story)

 And, let your empathy shine, sparkle, and glow.

-Creating a smooth toilet experience is like nurturing a friendship
+Creating a smooth workplace experience is like nurturing a friendship

-When designing your accessible toilet, you do exactly the same.
+When designing your workplace to be accessible for blind people, you do exactly the same.

-Lucy Edwards, is a UK based blind broadcaster says:
+Lucy Edwards, a UK based blind broadcaster says:

 "Businesses have to meet certain building regulations like doors opening outwards which is helpful for me and Molly because if it opened inward I might get Molly's paws trapped and that would be awful."